chaukhoa97/portfolio-v2/docs/React/react-essentials.md

 ## Key

 Keys are not globally unique.
-They only specify the position of elements within their parent.
+Instead, they only specify the position of elements within their parent.
 Keys helps React infer what exactly has happened, and make the correct updates to the DOM tree.

 Key của 1 element trong 1 array là thứ có giá trị riêng biệt với các element khác (siblings) của nó:

 1. **ID** của element từ dữ liệu.
 2. **Value** của element từ dữ liệu.
-3. **index**: Worst.
-If the list order changes when an item is inserted, delete or if the array is sorted, it will leads to subtle and confusing bugs.
-In fact, that’s what React will use if you don’t specify a `key` at all.
+3. **index**: In fact, that’s what React will use if you don’t specify a `key` at all.
+If the list order changes when an item is inserted, delete or if the array is sorted, it will leads to confusing bugs.

 ## Virtual DOM

 An in-memory copy of the Real DOM.
-React, Vue, Angular ship JS code to the browser to make ur code work at the runtime.

 ### React